New Orleans LA, USA

 This above is another image of mine ( taken on Esplanade Avenue in New Orleans ) which I have recently licensed to HarperCollins Publishers for the book cover of the novel by Rita Leganski ” The Silence of Bonaventure Arrow” – A lyrical debut novel set in historic New Orleans that follows a mute boy whose special gift reveals family secrets and forgotten voodoo lore.
 Available on Amazon as a Paperback or kindle edition on February 26, 2013.
 The novel is available for Pre-orders now.
 To purchase the photo as a fine art print, please click it and you will be taken to my other website http://www/nolaPIC.com

-French Quarter Prints available at the French Quarter
+French Quarter Prints Available at the French Quarter

-Click image to purchase on nolaPIC.com (my other site)
+Click image to purchase a print on nolaPIC.com

 If you are shopping for some of the best photos of the French Quarter in New Orleans, you must see these photos!
 It sounds like paid advertisement I know, but trust me, you are going to love them as well!
 These are some of my best photos of the French Quarter taken in the past 2 years and they are available at Royal Gallery in New Orleans.